 Explanationists, though, reject this modalist position.
-They claim that we want more than safety and sensitivity - we want an explanatory connection between belief and truth.
-Even if the correlation between belief and truth could not easily be false and even if our moral beliefs are safe and sensitive then the lack of such an explanation undermines our beliefs.
-(See, for example, Korman and Locke (2020), Lutz (2020), Faraci (2019).)
+They claim that we want more than safety and sensitivity: we want an explanatory connection between belief and truth.
+Even if the correlation between belief and truth could not easily be false, and even if our moral beliefs are safe and sensitive, then the lack of such an explanation undermines our beliefs; see, for example, Korman and Locke (2020), Lutz (2020), and Faraci (2019).

-There's a standoff here.
-Explanationists claim that given non-naturalist realism our moral beliefs are explanatorily disconnected from the truth - there is no appropriate explanation of the correlation between belief and truth.
-And, they say, that's a problem - it's a reason to be suspicious of our moral beliefs or to reject non-naturalist realism.
-Modalists agree that there is no explanatory connection, but claim that this isn't a problem since our beliefs have the appropriate modal features with respect to the truth.
+There's a stand-off here.
+Explanationists claim that given non-naturalist realism our moral beliefs are explanatorily disconnected from the truth: there is no appropriate explanation of the correlation between belief and truth.
+And, they say, that's a problem: it's a reason to be suspicious of our moral beliefs or to reject non-naturalist realism.
+Modalists agree that there is no explanatory connection, but claim that this isn't a problem, since our beliefs have the appropriate modal features with respect to the truth.

-This standoff is central to the modern debate about debunking.
-Let me put my cards on the table: I don't think third-factor responses to debunking arguments work (though, as I noted, that won't be a focus of this paper).
-So, I think, if the explanationist is right there is a good debunking argument against non-naturalist views of morality.
-And if the modalist is right there is not.
+This stand-off is central to the modern debate about debunking.
+Let me put my cards on the table: I don't think third-factor responses to debunking arguments work.
+(Though, as I noted, that won't be a focus of this paper.
+I argue against third-factor responses in Bhogal 2022, which is a companion paper to this one.)
+So, I think, if the explanationist is right, there is a good debunking argument against non-naturalist views of morality.
+And if the modalist is right, there is not.